-After you launch deployments from GCP Marketplace, you can use Google Cloud Platform tools to view, modify, and monitor your deployment.
+After you launch deployments from Google Cloud Marketplace, you can use Google Cloud tools to view, modify, and monitor your deployment.

 For example, you can use Deployment Manager to add resources to a deployment, or remove software deployments that you no longer need.